Delivery drone: Regulation

 In February 2014, the prime minister and cabinet affairs minister of the United Arab Emirates (UAE) announced that the UAE planned to launch a fleet of UAVs for civilian purposes.
-Plans were for the UAVs to use fingerprint and eye-recognition systems to deliver official documents such as passports, ID cards and licenses, and supply emergency services at accidents.
+Plans were for the UAVs to use fingerprint and eye-recognition systems to deliver official documents such as passports, ID cards, and licenses, and supply emergency services at accidents.
 A battery-powered prototype four-rotor UAV about half a meter across was displayed in Dubai.

-In the United States, initial attempts at commercial use of UAVs were blocked by FAA regulation, but were later allowed.
+In the United States, initial attempts at commercial use of UAVs were blocked by FAA regulation but were later allowed.
 In June 2014, the FAA published a document that listed activities not permitted under its regulations, including commercial use, which the organization stated included "delivering packages to people for a fee" or offered as part of a "purchase or another offer."
 The agency issued waivers to many organizations for less restrictive commercial uses, but each had to apply individually.
 In August 2016, the FAA adopted Part 107 rules that allowed limited commercial use by right.
-Drone operation under these rules is restricted to line-of-sight of the pilot and is not allowed over people, implying many applications like delivery to populated areas still requires a waiver.
+Drone operation under these rules is restricted to line-of-sight of the pilot and is not allowed over people, implying many applications, like delivery to populated areas, still requires a waiver.
 They also require the UAVs weigh less than 55 lb, fly up to a maximum of 400 ft, at a speed of no greater than 100 mph, only be operated during daytime, and that drone operators must also qualify for flying certificates and be at least 16 years old.
 In 2019, the FAA began certifying drone delivery companies under conventional charter airline Part 135 rules, with some accommodations for drones (such as that the pilot manual did not need to be carried on board).
 In preparation for higher volumes of drone traffic, the FAA finalized the Remote ID regulation in December 2020, giving manufacturers 18 months and operators 30 months to comply with the requirement for self-identification transmissions outside of designated areas.
-At the same time, the FAA added a Operations Over People and at Night rule to Part 107.
+At the same time, the FAA added an Operations Over People and at Night rule to Part 107.
 Nighttime operations require anti-collision lights and additional pilot training.
-For flight over people or moving vehicles, drones are put into four categories depending on capability of injury to people, with the least restricted category having a full Part 21 airworthiness certificate.
+For flight over people or moving vehicles, drones are put into four categories depending on the capability of injury to people, with the least restricted category having a full Part 21 airworthiness certificate.